 Develops sustainable solutions and recommendations based on prudent use of scientific evidence and conveys important messages related to environmental sustainability through quality communication.

-Enables students to apply their knowledge and skills through participating in the Internship, overseas field trip*, experiential learning activities, and other community engagement activities.
+Enables students to apply their knowledge and skills through participating in the Internship, local / non-local trips, experiential learning activities, and other community engagement activities.

 Programme Intended Learning Outcomes (PILOs)